 Kandy tea produces a broad mix of Tea

-As a result, the first sale of Loolecondra tea made in Kandy.
+Also, he began In 1872, he started a fully equipped tea factory on the same Loolecondera estate.
+As a result, the first sale of Loolecondra tea was made in Kandy.

 Kandy teas tend to produce a relatively bright infusion with a coppery tone.
 Though lighter in the cup, they present a good deal of strength and body, though not as much as the lower-grown products of Sabaragamuwa and Ruhuna.